VascoLucas01/SimCorp-Project/Timeline.md

 * Phase 5 of the Pentest Process: Exploitation (gain access) - 10.0.0.74 and 10.0.0.175 systems
 * Document the sucessfully exploitation of 10.0.0.74, 10.0.0.175 and 10.0.0.206 systems
 * Phase 7 of the Pentest Process: Reporting - Final Project Penetration Test Report (continuation)

+## August 21, 2023

+* Python script that scans a target for possible XSS vulnerabilities (LINK)
+* Phase 7 of the Pentest Process: Reporting - Final Project Penetration Test Report (continuation)